ragdolldynamics/ragdoll-maya/docs/pages/releases/next.md

 Caching is entirely non-destructive, and in fact leverages the very same cache you've been enjoying all this time whenever rewinding.

 The menu commands toggle an attribute on your solver node, called `.cache` and automatically plays the entire timeline for you.
-But the same result can be achieved by setting the attribute yourself, and playing it yourself.
+But the same result can be achieved by setting the attribute and playing it yourself.

 https://user-images.githubusercontent.com/2152766/137889717-dac3ed54-6105-4742-a312-a79aa1bba945.mp4 controls